EdwardBurgin/home_automation/README.md

 sudo pip3 install jupyter
 ```

-Then on the pi start a server like this:
+Then on the pi start a server like this:\n
-On pi: nohup jupyter notebook --no-browser --port=8889
+On pi: nohup jupyter notebook --no-browser --port=8889\n
 Use htop to ensure running. don't close terminal as will kill kernal.
-Use tmux to give many panels in terminal.
+Use tmux to give many panels in terminal. \n
 On LOCAL: ssh -N -f -L localhost:8890:localhost:8889 pi@192.168.1.xxx